 The primary outcome of interest is clinical and bacteriologic resolution of CDI with FMT versus conservative treatment at least 4 weeks after the final FMT treatment - as most treatment failures with FMT occurred before this time point.
-Secondary outcomes of interest included: (a) treatment success and failure after single versus multiple infusions of FMT in the post-treatment phase; (b) long-term implications post-FMT; (c) efficacy of mono- and/or adjunctive therapy with common antibiotics (vancomycin versus fidaxomicin) for CDI and rCDI.
+Secondary outcomes of interest included the following: (1) treatment success and failure after single versus multiple infusions of FMT in the posttreatment phase; (2) long-term implications post-FMT; and (3) efficacy of mono- and/or adjunctive therapy with common antibiotics (vancomycin vs. fidaxomicin) for CDI and rCDI.